CircuitSetup/Flux-Capacitor_backup/README.md

 If the device is inaccessible as a result of wrong static IPs, wait until the Flux Capacitor has completed its startup sequence, then type \*123456OK on the IR remote; static IP data will be deleted and the device will return to DHCP.

+### Car setup

+If your FC, along with a TCD, is mounted in a car, the following network configuration is recommended:

+- Run your TCD in AP mode; disable WiFi power-saving on the TCD by setting *WiFi power save timer (AP-mode)* to 0 (zero).
+- Enter the Config Portal on the FC (as described above), click on *Setup* and
+  - enter *192.168.4.1* into the field *IP address of TCD*
+  - check the option *Wait for TCD-WiFi*
+  - click on *Save*.
+- After the FC has restarted, re-enter the FC's Config Portal, and
+  - click on *Configure WiFi*
+  - enter *TCD-AP* into the *SSID* field; leave all other fields empty
+  - click on *Save*.

+Using this configuration enables the FC to receive notifications about time travel and alarm wirelessly.

+In this setup, in order to access the FC's Config Portal, connect your hand held or computer to the TCD's AP ("TCD-AP"), and direct your browser to http://flux.local ; if that does not work, go to the TCD's keypad menu, press ENTER until "BTTFN CLIENTS" is shown, hold ENTER, and look for the FC's IP address there; then direct your browser to that IP by using the URL http://a.b.c.d (a-d being the IP address displayed on the TCD display).

 ### The Config Portal

 The Config Portal is accessible exclusively through WiFi.
 As outlined above, if the device is not connected to a WiFi network, it creates its own WiFi network (named "FC-AP"), to which your WiFi-enabled hand held device or computer first needs to connect in order to access the Config Portal.